magomimmo/modern-cljs/doc/tutorial-14.md

 of the template.
 The `source` can be any HTML file located in the `classpath` of the application.

-Finally `&forms` is composed by pairs of a vector of CSS-like selector expressions, which selects elements/nodes from the parsed HTML source, and a function which is applied to transform any selected element/node.
+Finally `&forms` is composed by sequence of pairs.
+The left hand of the pair is a vector of CSS-like selectors, used to select the interested elements/nodes from the parsed HTML source.
+The right hand of the pair is a function which is applied to transform each selected element/node.

 If you issue the `$ lein classpath` command from the terminal, you can verify that the `resources` directory is a member of the application `classpath`.
-This means that we can set as `source` arg the `public/shopping.html` file.
+This means that we can pass to `deftemplate` the `public/shopping.html` file as the `source` arg.

 As the `name` arg, we're going to use the same name of the POST route (i.e. `shopping`) previously defined inside the `defroutes` macro.